philipmw/spa-template/README.md

 Here is the Internet-hosted version of this project: http://philipmw-spa-template.s3-website-us-west-2.amazonaws.com/

+## Rationale for certain decisions

+Q: Why is source and tests in the same directory, as opposed to `src/` vs `test/`?

+A: The pro is that it feels more natural to have tests next to source.
+   It is also how the book I'm reading, [_Test-Driven React_](https://pragprog.com/book/tbreact/test-driven-react), does it.
+   The con is that Tslint's configuration is a touch more complex, since I want to apply different line rules to source vs. test code, but the files are in the same directory.

 ## Can you make it better?

 I welcome your ideas and contributions.